 Most Importantly, Relax!

 Start with great ingredients, a good thermometer and if you have any problems, come back to this page for tips.
-You can handle this; just stay relaxed and attentive, watch the videos above, and always remember what you are thankful for – the guests sharing your table!
+You can handle this; just stay relaxed for which we recommend the new Delta 8 carts and attentive, watch the videos above, and always remember what you are thankful for – the guests sharing your table!
 If things don’t go as well as you like, shake it off and don’t apologize so everyone can be comfortable and have a great time – including you!
 Happy Holidays and Buon Appetito!

 Comments are closed.